OpenConext/OpenConext-deploy/README.md

 # Getting started

-These step for setting up are based on Mac OSX.
-Please feel free to create a PR for other environments.
+These step for setting up are based on Mac OS X and the Open Source [Homebrew](http://brew.sh) package manager.
+While it is possible to deploy OpenConext using other environments, currently it is unsupported.

 This playbook uses a custom vault, defined in filter_plugins/custom_plugins.py in order to encrypt data.
 We think this is a better solution than the ansible-vault because it allows us to do fine grained encryption instead of a big ansible-vault file.
 Also, the creator of ansible-vault admits his solution is not the way to go.
 See [this blogpost](http://jpmens.net/2014/02/22/my-thoughts-on-ansible-s-vault/).